Sarahlouhast/pands-problems-sheet/README.md

 ## Author: Sarah Hastings
 ### Subject: Programming and Scripting

 This file contains the files for the weekly tasks for this course, saved to location [pands-problems-sheet](https://github.com/Sarahlouhast/pands-problems-sheet.git).
-Below is a list of each file name, the code for the program, what the program will do once executed including a colde explanation, references used and also a link to the program location.
+Below is a list of each file name, the code for the program, what the program will do once executed including a code explanation, references used and also a link to the program location.
 Also this file contains all links to references used to read this readme file.

 ## Weekly Task number 1